yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/2_Deploy_Defender_Configuration_policies.md

 ## Prerequistie

--  PC with PowerShell installed.
-(I tested with Windows 11 PC.
+-  PC with PowerShell installed (I tested with Windows 11 PC.
 As long as PowerShell is installed, it should work on other OS such as macOS)
--  Graph API permission.
-   > *This guide uses an account assigned to the Intune Administrator role under Entra ID built-in roles.*
+-  Graph API permission (an account assigned to the Intune Administrator role under Entra ID built-in roles)

 ## What this script does?